neetapatel/neetapatel.github.io/_works/tny-design.md

 ![coverflap](/img/works/tny_design/tny-coverflap.jpg)

-design and art direction for the 2019 new yorker desk diary ad. illustrations by nicholas blechman; photograph by jens mortensen:
+design and art direction for the 2019 new yorker desk diary ad. illustrations by nicholas blechman and photograph by jens mortensen:

 ![diary ad](/img/works/tny_design/tny-diary-ad.jpg)